4lefts/primary-programming/src/year-4/carrot-collector-1/index.md

 This may well be the first time children have worked with variables, and this will require a lot of discussion and reinforcement in this (and subsequent) projects, but it is _vital_ that they understand where variables are being used in this program, how they are used, and why.

-> Variables are used by programmers to store useful information, called **data** that their program needs to rememeber, such as the score in a game.
+> Variables are used by programmers to store useful information, called **data**, that their program needs to remember, such as the score in a game.
 Without them, the program cannot remember anything.
 Variables are like boxes that store information.
 As a programmer, you can make your own variables, store things in them, like words or numbers, then later look up what is stored there, and change it if you need to.
 Programmers give their variables useful names, such as "score" for a variable that stores the score in a game, or "lives" for a variable that keeps track of a player's remaining lives.

 The first variable they can see in this project is in the carrot code: a block of code there says `if touching rabbit, go to random position, change score by 1`.
 Some key questions for children: